Understanding DIM Weight Pricing

 Effect of the DIM Weight Factor

 Obviously, this new pricing model has massive implication to many businesses.
 If you’re shipping kettlebells, you probably won’t feel the effects.
 But Costco’s 93” teddy bear is now on an even field as a refrigerator.
-The good news is that there ways ways to minimize the negative effects of DIM Pricing for you and ultimately your customers.
+The good news is that there are ways to minimize the negative effects of DIM Pricing for you and ultimately your customers.

 - Reduce Parcel Size: This isn’t always an option, by reevaluating your box sizes and packing methods may help you fit more ‘stuff’ in smaller boxes.